BlakeXYZ/webapp-walk-the-plank/README.md

 </h3>

 <h4 align="center">
 A party game of bluffing and deduction!
-Suss out who is the ill among you and have them <em>Walk the Plank!</em> Inspired by Among Us, Werefolf, Spyfall, and The Chameleon.
+Suss out who is the ill among you and have them <em>Walk the Plank!</em> <br>Inspired by Among Us, Wereolf, Spyfall, and The Chameleon.
 </h4>